Arpita-deb/Bellabeat-fitness-app/README.md

 # Limitation of the Project:

-1. In this project the time of the day is not considered, so we cannot know which hour of the day is more active or when these users tend to take rest.
+1. In this project the time of the day is not considered, so we cannot know which hour of the day a user is more active or when tends to take rest.
 2. Since the data set is very small, with only 24 users from the merged dataset, we cannot generalize the sleeping pattern, calories burned or active hours.
 3. The relation between daily steps taken, calories burned and sleeping pattern can not be further investigated without being too specific or in this case, being biased.